waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 Use a period at the end of a declarative or imperative sentence, and insert only one space after the period. | I am here.
 Where are the donuts?
 Place periods inside quotation marks, unless the quotation marks are part of a literal string.
 In such cases, place the period outside the quotation mark. | For more information, see "Trademarks." <br /><br /> The symbol has one of the following values: ABST, %ABST, or "ABST".
 When introducing a list, if one or more sentences separate the introductory sentence from the list, end each sentence with a period. | You can use this product to perform the following tasks.
 You must extract objects from the database to complete these tasks.
-Use periods in list items as follows: <br /><br /> &bull; If all of the items in a list are sentences, including imperative statements, end each item with a period.  <br /> <br /> &bull; If all of the items in a list are fragments, do not end the items with a period. <br /><br /> &bull; In a list of fragments, some or all of which are followed by sentences, end every fragment and sentence in the list with a period. | See the example table in [Writing list items].
+Use periods in list items as follows: <br /><br /> &bull; If all of the items in a list are sentences, including imperative statements, end each item with a period.  <br /> <br /> &bull; If all of the items in a list are fragments, do not end the items with a period. <br /><br /> &bull; In a list of fragments, some or all of which are followed by sentences, end every fragment and sentence in the list with a period. | See the examples in [Writing list items](a-l-style-guidelines.md#lists-writing).
 Use a period after an introduction to a table, figure, or example. | The following figure shows an overview of Cloud Databases infrastructure.
 In glossary definitions, end the definition with a period, even if the definition is only a phrase.	| **token**  <br /> An opaque string that represents an authorization to access cloud resources.
 Tokens might be revoked at any time and are valid for a finite duration.
 Use periods only with abbreviations that could otherwise be misread as a word, such as *in.* (for *inch*).
 Also, use periods in the abbreviations *a.m.* and *p.m.* | 25 mm <br /> 12 in. <br /> FAQ